-But he said that even if prosecutors won a death sentence, it is unlikely that Bales would be executed for years, if not decades.
+But he said that even if prosecutors won a death sentence, it would be unlikely that Bales would face execution for years, perhaps decades.

 “Sgt.
 Bales has been through a lot as a soldier.
 Many of us have,” Breen said.
 “That is certainly no explanation or excuse for the gross violation of his code of honor, to say the least, and the horrific crimes that he committed.”

 CNN’s Miguel Marquez and Paul Vercammen contributed to this report.